| Frequently Asked Questions:

 subtract 70 elo points to its elo rating.

-that this rule does not apply to a human chess player.
+Please note that this rule does not apply to a

-apply to all computer chess programs (some programs do
+computer chess programs (some programs do not benefit

 equally from a speed increase).
 We just claim that this

-to Chess Tiger, with a good reliability, in the 1800 to
+rule applies to Chess Tiger, with a good reliability, in

-extension, multiplying the speed by 4 adds 140 elo
+By extension, multiplying the speed by 4 adds 140

-strength.
-Multiplying the speed by 8 adds 210 elo
+elo points to the strength.
+Multiplying the speed by 8

 of a PalmOS device generally does not vary linearly with

-speed.
-The speed of a given PalmOS device should be
+the clock speed.
+The speed of a given PalmOS device

-almost similar to changing the speed of the device.
-If
+This is almost similar to changing the speed of

-artificially reduce the strength of the program by 70
+strength of the program by 70 elo points.

-this case you should disable the "Turbo mode" feature of
+NOTE: in this case you should disable the "Turbo

 Does Chess Tiger for Palm have an opening book?